Miyamoto Usagi: Character history

 Now a rōnin, Usagi traveled the backroads of the region, making a living as a yojimbo for hire.
 In the course of his "warrior pilgrimage", he made deep friendships with many, including the young Lord Noriyuki of the Geishu Clan and his valiant bodyguard Ame Tomoe, the cynical rhino bounty-hunter Murakami Gennosuke, the enigmatic demon hunter magic swordsman Sasuké the Demon Queller, the brilliantly astute Hidden Christian Inspector Ishida, the renegade cat kunoichi Chizu, and the sly street-entertainer/petty thief Kitsune with her apprentice Kiyoko.

 As the story progressed, he gained a new travelling companion.
 A rabbit rōnin named Yukichi Yamamoto, Usagi's cousin, who now walks the Warrior's Pilgrimage in search of harmony as well.
-He and Usagi met years ago when he visited the dojo to pay his respects to swordmaster Itsuki, Yukichi's teacher and asked him to set up a meeting with him but Yukichi didn't believe him then tells him to leave.
+He and Usagi met years ago when he visited the dojo to pay his respects to swordmaster Itsuki, Yukichi's teacher, and asked him to set up a meeting with him, but Yukichi didn't believe him then told him to leave.
 To prove his skill and technique, he cuts the branch and tells him to give the twig to Itsuki as Usagi's introduction.
-Unfortunately, Yukichi still didn't believe the rōnin and throws it on the ground.
-But when Itsuki sees the twig and ask him who did this, he tells him about his meeting with Usagi, Itsuki scolds him for not seeing the flawless cut on the twig which shows the expert skill and stroke, he orders Yukichi to find Usagi and set up a meeting with him.
+Unfortunately, Yukichi still didn't believe the rōnin and threw it on the ground.
+But when Itsuki sees the twig and asks him who did this, he tells him about his meeting with Usagi.
+Itsuki scolds him for not seeing the flawless cut on the twig, which shows the expert skill and stroke.
+He orders Yukichi to find Usagi and set up a meeting with him.
 But the time he did, he was already gone.
 Yukichi then sets off to find him.
-Eventually, he became the head instructor of Itsuki' dojo but Itsuki passed away a month before he caught up with Usagi, making his task pointless.
+Eventually, he became the head instructor of Itsuki' dojo, but Itsuki passed away a month before he caught up with Usagi, making his task pointless.
 To atone for his failure, he became Usagi's new travelling companion who will aid him on his quest.
 He carries the very twig Usagi cut years ago as a reminder of his shortcomings.